SpagoAsparago/White2AbilExp/README.md

 ## Compiling the code
 If you want to change some numbers in the ability effects or just mess around with the code, you will need to download the [White 2 Development Headers](https://github.com/kingdom-of-ds-hacking/swan).
 If you haven't already, you also need to install the [ARM GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
 Once you've made the changes to the code files, you can compile it with g++.
 Move the .cpp and .h files to the same folder along the swan-master folder, then launch the cmd from that folder and run `arm-none-eabi-g++ -r -mthumb -march=armv5t -Os abilexp.cpp -Iswan-master -o abilexp.elf`.

-Then follow the installation instructions listed above using the .elf file you obtained.
+Next open CTRMap and go to the Extras tab, click "Convert ELF to DLL" and select the `esdb.yml` obtained from this repository, and at the next prompt on file selection screen, select the `abilexp.elf` file you previously compiled and make sure the *install to /patches* checkbox is enabled.
+Now you can save your project and export your ROM.

 ## Fairy Type
-Pixilate and Fairy Aura work as well if the fairy type is implemented.
+Pixilate and Fairy Aura work as well if the fairy type is implemented, otherwise they will affect only Struggle.
 For the fairy type implementation check [this page](https://kingdom-of-ds-hacking.github.io/gen5/b2w2/guides/fairy/fairy.html).
 If the fairy type isn't implemented, Protean will make your mon typeless when using struggle.
 If you don't like this, change `if ( (result) != 18 )` to `if ( (result) != 17 )` in the `HandlerProtean` function, then compile the code.

 ## Issues Reporting/Contribute